На русском языке

 ~\rho_g = \sqrt{\frac{\mu_g}{\varepsilon_g}}=c_g \mu_g = \frac{\Gamma }{H_g}.

-In practice, always so that the total dipole gravitational radiation of each system of bodies, viewed from infinity tends to zero due to mutual compensation of emissions of individual bodies.
-As a result, the main components of the emission of gravitational radiation are quadrupole and higher harmonics.
-With this in mind, the wave equation in Lorentz-invariant theory of gravitation, recorded in the quadrupole approximation, are sufficiently accurate approximation to the results of general relativity and covariant theory of gravitation.
+In practice, without exception the total dipole gravitational radiation of each system of bodies, when viewed from infinity tends to zero, due to mutual compensation of radiations of individual bodies.
+As a result, the main components of of gravitational radiation are quadrupole and higher harmonics.
+With this in mind, the wave equation in Lorentz-invariant theory of gravitation, calculated in quadrupole approximation, are sufficiently accurate approximation to results of general relativity and covariant theory of gravitation.

 Gravitational LC circuit

-As a model of LC circuit, consider the case of motion of ideal liquid fluid in a closed pipe under influence of gravitational and some additional forces.
-Suppose that this circuit has a tubular coil, passing through which the fluid due to its rotation creates torsion field in the space and passes portion of its energy to the field.
-The tubular coil plays the role of spiral inductance in electromagnetism.
-In another part of the circuit is a source that accumulates the liquid.
-For the possibility of fluid motion in two opposite directions in this circuit on both sides of the source are pistons with springs.
-This allows for periodical converting of energy of fluid motion into energy of compression springs, approximately equated to change in gravitational energy of fluid.
-The pistons with springs act like a capacitor in the circuit, and gravitational voltage ~ V_g is equal to difference of gravitational potentials, and gravitational mass current ~ I_g is mass of liquid per unit time throw a section of the pipe..
+As a model of LC circuit, consider the case of motion of an ideal liquid fluid in a closed pipe under influence of gravitational and other forces.
+This fluid plays the same role as electrons in a conductor or charged particles moving under influence of an electric field.
+Suppose that this circuit has a tubular coil through which passes a fluid, due to its rotation creates a torsion field in the space and passes portion of its energy to the field.
+The tubular coil is equivalent to a spiral inductance in an electric circuit.
+In another part of the circuit is a section that accumulates the fluid.
+For the possibility of fluid motion in two opposite directions in this circuit, on both sides of the section are pistons with springs.
+This allows for periodical conversion fluid motion energy into energy of compression springs, which is approximately equated to changes in gravitational energy of the fluid.
+The pistons with springs act like a capacitor in the circuit, and gravitational voltage ~ V_g is then equal to difference of gravitational potentials, and the gravitational mass current ~ I_g is equivalent to mass of liquid per unit time through a section of the pipe.

 Gravitational voltage on gravitational inductance ~ L_g is: